 We're celebrating 25 years of NCTA and its work to enhance teaching and learning about East Asia across the country.
 The alumni of NCTA workshops, courses, summer institutes, and study tours have been a force for change in K-12 education.
-Each month through spring 2023, our program is highlighting innovative lessons that focus on teaching about East Asia, or offer creative ways of infusing Asian content or visibility into existing courses.
-See winning lessons for each month below.
+Our program is highlighting innovative lessons that focus on teaching about East Asia, or offer creative ways of infusing Asian content or visibility into existing courses.
+See winning lessons below.

 Seoul Subway Stop Research by Jennifer Smith.
 Students explore neighborhoods in Seoul, South Korea using the picture book, I am the Subway by Kim Hyo-eun.
 The lesson introduces students to the application of a fictional source in a geography study.
 The integrated instruction for literacy and social studies has students consider characteristics of fiction and nonfiction sources and physical and human characteristics of place.
 Lesson Plan.

 Deng Xiaoping's Economic Reforms.
 Are Choices Worth the Costs? by Christine Schaefer.
 When Mao Zedong died in 1976, China began radical changes under new leader Deng Xiaoping.
 Deng was a lifelong communist, but understood that China would once again be left behind unless it adopted and adapted some of the Western capitalistic ways.
 This lesson has students explore a variety of resources to understand and evaluate Deng's new policies and how their immediate and long-term impacts on the PRC.
 Lesson Plan.
 Handouts.